-If you’re planning to sink your teeth into a thick, fluffy cookie, only to find yourself with cookie pancakes instead, you might wonder, “What happened?”
+If you’re planning to sink your teeth into a thick, fluffy cookie, only to find yourself with cookie pancakes instead, you might wonder, “What happened?
+Why are my cookies flat?”
 While it was likely the butter that steered you in the wrong direction, there are a few other potential mishaps.

 Hi, everyone!
 I’m Michelle, a self-taught baker that has an affinity for cookies.
 I love my cookies on the crispier side, but that doesn’t mean I want them to be flatter than a penny.